Conscientious Beekeeping: From the shores of Lake Superior to the banks of the Rio Grande…and beyond!

 Zia Queenbee Co. does not medicate our honeybees with questionable commercial treatments.
 Our honeybees are healthy because they have endured Mother Nature’s survival of the fittest regimen.
 Therefore our superior stock, their beeswax honeycomb and their enchanted honeys are not contaminated.
 All their products, which they share with us and we humbly share with you, are completely natural and healthy.
 We do incorporate conscientious integrated pest management protocols when necessary including supplements consisting of: the Dowda method with garlic powder, grease patties with essential oils and quality bee feed (when necessary) made from quality ingredients—No High Fructose Corn Syrup!
 We only feed our bees what we feel comfortable imbibing ourselves.

-Zia Queens Are Hearty Survivors
+Zia Queens Are Adaptable-Enduring Survivors

 Zia Honeybees Are Gentle